26 of the Best Winter Destinations in Europe

 BOOK: Walking tour of Christmas Markets in Budapest

 Christmas markets are also a paradise for foodies!
-Try as many delicious, authentic Hungarian dishes as you can, the memory of the tastes will stay with you I promise.
+Try as many delicious, authentic Hungarian dishes as you can; the memory of the tastes will stay with you, I promise.

 There are some other sweets you should not miss: “Mézeskalács” is a lightweight type of gingerbread that comes in cute shapes and such detailed decorations that you might not want to bite into them.

 “Szaloncukor” is a chocolate-coated soft candy.
-We decorate our Christmas trees with them so actually, they are edible Christmas decorations! 🙂
+We decorate our Christmas trees with them, so actually, they are edible Christmas decorations! 🙂

-Thermal baths are bliss in wintertime.
+Thermal baths are bliss in the wintertime.
 Visit Szechenyi Baths or Gellért Baths and enjoy the hot spring pools.
 Get an entry ticket to Szechenyi Baths

 Enjoy a great cruise on the Danube as the winter sights are beautiful during a night boat tour.